Updated July 16, 2026

 How to Buy Homeowners Insurance

-Start by gathering the facts a Virginia insurer will use to price the home: the property address, year built, roof age and material, square footage, construction type, claims history, and any detached structures.
-Those details matter in Virginia because roof age and material have a moderate impact on pricing, and local construction costs have a high impact on dwelling coverage decisions.
+Start by gathering the facts an insurer will use to price your home.
+Those details include the property address, year built, roof age and material, square footage, construction type, claims history, and any detached structures.
+This information matters because roof condition factors into pricing, and local construction costs have a high impact on dwelling coverage decisions.
 If the home is in a coastal or storm-prone area, ask how wind or hurricane deductibles are handled before you bind the policy.

 Next, decide your coverage targets.
-In Virginia, dwelling coverage should track rebuild cost, not market value, and the state’s average dwelling coverage should be part of that review.
-Personal property coverage typically should be reviewed alongside your belongings, and liability coverage should be checked carefully if you have visitors, pets, or a home with higher foot traffic.
+Dwelling coverage should track rebuild cost, not market value, and you should review whether your limits keep pace with current construction costs.
+Personal property coverage should be checked carefully if you keep valuables or high-ticket belongings in the home, and liability coverage should be checked carefully if you have visitors, pets, or a home with higher foot traffic.
 Additional living expenses coverage is also worth confirming so you know what temporary housing support may be available after a covered loss.

-Then compare quotes from carriers active in Virginia.
-The market includes Erie Insurance, among many others, and Virginia has 520 active insurers competing for business.
-Because the Virginia Bureau of Insurance regulates the market, policy terms can still differ by carrier, so compare exclusions, deductibles, and endorsements, not just premium.
-Ask whether flood insurance is separate, since standard homeowners policies in Virginia exclude flood damage and that coverage must be placed through NFIP or a private flood insurer.
+Then compare quotes from carriers active in the state.
+Because the Bureau of Insurance regulates the market, policy terms can still differ by carrier, so compare exclusions, deductibles, and endorsements, not just premium.
+Ask whether flood insurance is separate, since standard homeowners policies exclude flood damage and that coverage must be placed through NFIP or a private flood insurer.
+Request a quote through CPK Insurance to compare your options with participating licensed providers.
 Once you choose a policy, your agent or carrier can bind coverage and provide proof for your lender if needed.

 | Your situation | Request HO-3 if | Request HO-5 if |